 Dive Costs

 A single fun dive costs approximately RM85 to RM100, making the Perhentians among the cheapest diving in Southeast Asia.
 A full PADI Open Water certification course costs approximately RM1,000 to RM1,200, typically completed over three to four days.
 Advanced Open Water and specialty courses are also available at competitive prices.
-Most dive schools offer multi-dive packages with further discounts.
+Most dive schools offer multi-dive packages with further discounts, so if you are planning four or more dives it is worth asking about bundle rates.

 Top Dive Sites

 Terumbu Tiga (T3 or The Three Brothers) consists of three massive building-sized boulders descending to about 20 meters.
-The site is a reliable spot for encounters with blacktip reef sharks, barracuda, and sea turtles, along with dense schools of fusiliers and snappers.
+The site reliably produces encounters with blacktip reef sharks, barracuda, and sea turtles, along with dense schools of fusiliers and snappers.

-Shark Point is, as the name suggests, the most reliable site for shark encounters.
-Blacktip reef sharks are commonly seen patrolling the area, along with bamboo sharks resting on the sandy bottom.
-The site also features impressive coral formations and is suitable for divers of all levels.
+Shark Point is the most dependable site for shark encounters.
+Blacktip reef sharks commonly patrol the area, along with bamboo sharks resting on the sandy bottom.
+The site also features impressive coral formations and suits divers of all certification levels.

 The Pinnacle reaches approximately 25 meters at its deepest point and is home to hawksbill turtles, bamboo sharks, and large groupers.
-The site features dramatic topography with overhangs, swimthroughs, and crevices that create a varied and exciting diving experience.
+Dramatic topography — overhangs, swimthroughs, and crevices — makes each dive here feel genuinely varied.

 San Choi Wrecks consist of three fishing boats intentionally sunk in 2018 to create an artificial reef.
 Resting on a sandy bottom at around 18 meters, the wrecks have been rapidly colonized by marine life, with dense schools of barracuda, snappers, and fusiliers, along with bamboo sharks, Jenkins rays, and scorpionfish.